CAN-ASC-2.5: Acoustics in the Built Environment - Notice of intent

 Project need

 Accessibility Standards Canada was created under the Accessible Canada Act.
-Its mandate is to prevent, identify, and remove barriers to accessibility in Canada for people with disabilities.
-To do this, it develops standards.
-These are based on the needs of people with disabilities.
-These needs are identified by consulting Canadians with disabilities.
-This includes the members of the Accessibility Standards Canada Board of Directors.
-Most Board members are people with disabilities.
-The Board has approved the development of this standard.
+Its mandate is to prevent, identify, and remove barriers to accessibility for Canadians with disabilities.
+In pursuit of this mandate, Accessibility Standards Canada develops standards based on the needs of people with disabilities.
+These needs have been identified in consultations with Canadians with disabilities, including the Governor in Council appointed Board of Directors, who are primarily people with disabilities and have approved the development of this standard.

 Date posted